-Persian miniature is embodiment of perfection, not only aesthetically but spiritually.
-It is the journey of the artist for self purification.
-The pursuit of perfection gives rise to mystical experiences that is expressed in exotic colors.
+Persian miniature is the embodiment of perfection, not only aesthetically but spiritually.
+It is the journey of the artist for self-purification.
+The pursuit of perfection gives rise to mystical experiences that are expressed in exotic colors.
 But where do such exotic colors come from?!

 Persian miniature or negârgari is a kind of painting on paper that reveals the realistic world through abstract miniature versions.
-It can be used in book illustration or as a single art work.
+It can be used in book illustrations or a single artwork.

 It is well-established as a Persian tradition but some techniques are broadly comparable to Western Medieval and Byzantine traditions of miniatures in illuminated manuscripts.

-The striking feature of Persian miniature is the bright coloring.
+The striking feature of the Persian miniature is the bright coloring.

-Researchers have always been interested in studying historical treatises of Persian master poets and artists to uncover the old secrets of art making.
-The masters have often written in poems bout miniature making.
-They specifically emphasis on the empirical knowledge of dyes and pigments because such a valuable expression of the artist journey must be preserved for generations to come.
+Researchers have always been interested in studying historical treatises of Persian master poets and artists to uncover the old secrets of art-making.
+The masters have often written poems bout miniature making.
+They specifically emphasize the empirical knowledge of dyes and pigments because such a valuable expression of the artist’s journey must be preserved for generations to come.

 This comprehensive study revealed another aspect of saffron besides its use in culinary arts.
 Not only saffron can release a beautiful golden yellow color in foods and drinks, but it also creates many other shades in miniature painting.
 On the other hand, not only saffron protects the human body and mind from external and internal harms, it also protects the artwork from deterioration.